 Step 8: Review your network

-After your Wifi points are setup, you’ll see an overview of your Wi-Fi network and all the Wifi points that you’ve set up.
+After your Google Wifi points are setup, you’ll see an overview of your Wi-Fi network and all the Wifi points you’ve set up.

 Step 9: Install software

 Then you’re finished!
 Congrats on setting up Google Wifi!
-Now take a look at what you can do with it.
+Now check out what you can do with it.